Experiment in Terror: Reception

 Clive Hirschhorn, in his history of Columbia Pictures, criticized the film, writing that director Blake Edwards "gussied up Experiment in Terror with far too many arty, self-conscious, cutely angled shots for his picture's good.
 The end result was less an experiment in terror than an experiment in lily-gilding."

 But the British Film Institute's BFI Companion to Crime found it "a dark and heavily atmospheric suspense thriller" that gets a special chilling effect from a villain who "remains unseen for most of the story except for his dark menacing outline in the shadows..."

-Leonard Malin gave Experiment in Terror three stars (out of four) and praised its "taut suspense... convincing performances... great Henry Mancini score" and "good use of San Francisco locations."
+Leonard Maltin gave Experiment in Terror three stars (out of four) and praised its "taut suspense... convincing performances... great Henry Mancini score" and "good use of San Francisco locations."

 Jonathan Benair, in Film Noir: An Encyclopedic Reference to the American Style, noted the way director Edwards so "effectively utilizes the graceful bridges and leisurely cable cars of San Francisco" and otherwise places "his menace in a sophisticated milieu..." heightening the threat, and "expressing the noir concern that the city is outwardly respectable but inwardly seething with nameless terrors that spring to life when least expected."

 On review aggregator Rotten Tomatoes, the film has an approval rating of 100% based on 8 reviews, with an average score of 8.40/10.
 It has been shown on the Turner Classic Movies show Noir Alley with Eddie Muller.